jawah/urllib3.future/docs/advanced-usage.rst

 .. note:: The asynchronous algorithm is more efficient than its synchronous counterpart.

 .. warning:: A particularity exist in the synchronous context, a timeout is mandatory due its nature (threads: cannot kill them if pending I/O).
-By default we expect a max delay of 400ms at most.
+By default we expect a max delay of 5000ms at most if no connect timeout is specified.

 In what scenario do I gain using this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~